 Helen is a mountain town in northeast Georgia.
-It’s known for its vineyards and Bavarian-style buildings.
-Because of this, tourism is the leading industry in Helen, catering mostly to weekend visitors from the Atlanta area and also motorcyclists who enjoy riding the beautiful roads of Helen and its surrounding areas during all seasons.
+Tourism is the leading industry in Helen, catering mostly to weekend visitors from the Atlanta area and also motorcyclists who enjoy riding the beautiful roads of Helen and its surrounding areas during all seasons.

 3. Leavenworth, Washington